Sabbaticals at Risen

 By creating space for rest in and dependence on the Lord, sabbaticals are an essential component to the health and longevity not only of a church’s leaders but of the church itself.

-To read more about the purpose and function of Pastor Matt’s sabbatical this summer, click through the questions below.
+To learn more about the role and function of sabbatical, click through the FAQ below.

 Sabbatical FAQ